11/13/19, rev 3/9/22,9/15/22,11/7/22,4/21/24,4/26/24,5/24/24,8/26/24,9/2/24,10/1/24

 Standard atmosphere tables show temperature vs altitude so the bb radiation curves are also altitude curves.
 The curves are very nearly equally spaced (the lapse rate) up to the tropopause.
 From this it is seen for example that all radiation emitted in the range 500-600/cm is from between the altitudes 2 – 6 km and that the outward directed radiation in this range can make it all the way to space.

-Essentially all of this radiation comes from WV molecules.
-The result is energy absorbed by CO2 molecules at this altitude range is shared with surrounding molecules via gaseous conduction and the fraction radiated outward by WV molecules can make it all the way to space.
-Effectively radiation energy absorbed by CO2 is redirected with respect to wavenumber to WV where it is radiated to space.
+Essentially all of this radiation (500 to 600/cm, 2 to 6 km) comes from WV molecules.
+The result is part of the energy absorbed by CO2 molecules at this altitude range is shared with surrounding molecules via gaseous conduction and the fraction radiated outward by WV molecules can make it all the way to space.
+Effectively part of the radiation energy absorbed by CO2 is redirected with respect to wavenumber to replenish energy radiated to space by WV.
+This process applies to all radiation absorbed by CO2 molecules up to the tropopause.

 Conclusion

-Humanity’s contribution to planet warming is from increased atmospheric water vapor resulting nearly all from increased irrigation.
-The increased CO2 has negligible effect on warming.
+Humanity’s contribution to precipitation and therefore WV increase is shown to be negligible so increased atmospheric water vapor is essentially all from increased AGT and increased residence time of the WV in the atmosphere.
+Increased CO2 has negligible effect on warming.
 Climate Sensitivity, the temperature increase from doubling CO2, is not significantly different from zero.

 References: